• Skip to Content

 Dissertation

 The dissertation is a major piece of original research representing a substantial contribution to an existing body of knowledge.
 The original research findings embodied in the dissertation should be acceptable for publication in a refereed journal.
 The student’s advisor and Dissertation Committee provide guidance in completing the dissertation.
-Once a student’s dissertation has been approved by his/her advisor and Dissertation Committee, the document, in approved Graduate School format, is ready to be filed with the Graduate School.
+Once a student’s dissertation has been approved by their advisor and Dissertation Committee, the document, in approved Graduate School format, is ready to be filed with the Graduate School.

 Time Limit